Daniel is a well-known surgeon with a great passion for trading.

 - What course did you attend at Unger Academy?

-The first and the last one.
+The first and last one.
 So, the one about building trading systems and now about money management and how to put together a portfolio.

 - What was your main problem before you joined this course?

 Finding enough good ideas and good strategies was basically a problem.
-And the other main problem was when to decide that a strategy is dead and not review it again or it is broken and needs review or an update.
-And to have a systematic approach how to do these things was probably my main purpose for taking the course.
+And the other main problem was when to decide that a strategy is dead and not review it again or it is broken and needs review or update.
+And to have a systematic approach on how to do these things was probably my main purpose for taking the course.